arbayer4/Digital-ToolBelt/README.md

 - _Full crud on both backend and frontend_
 - _Clean well documented code_
 - _Nicely styled and intuitive site_
-- _etc._

 <br>

 ### Libraries and Dependencies

-> Use this section to list all supporting libraries and dependencies, and their role in the project.
-Below is an example - this needs to be replaced!

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |